-The process used to make ghee remove all the allergens such as lactose and milk protein, making it suitable for those who are intolerant to lactose.
-Ghee also has much more medium and short chain fatty acids than butter, medium and short chain fatty acids do not cause heart diseases unlike other fats.
+Do you know the process of making ghee?
+You must have seen your grandmother or even your mother, busy in the hectic process.
+The process removes all the allergens such as: lactose milk protein and makes it more suitable for those who are intolerant to lactose.
+Here is another benefit of ghee: much more medium and short-chain fatty acids than butter.
+Medium and short-chain fatty acids do not cause heart diseases, unlike other fats.

 Ghee contains high amounts of Vitamin A, D and K. Vitamin A and D both are important for healthy eyesight, bone development and a number of other body functions.
 Vitamin K, has been related to healthy teeth and bone formation in babies, so if you are going to be a mother, ghee is good for you, although in limited amount.